 We have already posted an article about Amazon that is considered to be online retailer number one in the USA.
-We gave you practical tips on how to change the interface of your web store and what functionality is needed to be excluded and what, on the contrary, is extremely important to implement.
+We gave you practical tips on how to change the interface of your web store and what functionality is needed to be excluded.
+As well as what, on the contrary, is extremely important to implement.
 In today’s article we will tell you the inspiring success history of Jet.com – the main rival of Amazon.

 Marc claims that Jet’s mission is instilling a new vision at ecommerce among shoppers.
 The key feature of Jet.com is the ability of customers to buy goods at 10-15$ lower due to year membership.
-First users are given 3-month trial to see how this actually works and if the services provided are worth the money they pay for being a member of Jet.com.
+First users are given 3-month trial to see how this actually works.
+If the services provided are worth the money they pay for being a member of Jet.com.

 Jet.com offers a wide range of goods: from clips to laptops.
 But some of the things that you may easily buy on Costco, for instance, are not available on Jet.com.
 This fact might be compensated with prices on rest of the goods that you can find in the store.

-The predictions on future seem very enthusiastic since it is expected that by 2020 Jet.com will have 15 million paying members with annual financial injections of $750 million, with 20 billion worth of sales per year.
+The predictions on future seem very enthusiastic.
+It is expected that by 2020 Jet.com will have 15 million paying members.
+This will bring to annual financial injections of $750 million, with 20 billion worth of sales per year.
 Still since the business model is based on the expectations if 15 million users join the service or not, Jet counts that operating margins will be negative for at least five years.

 In the interview to CNN Money, Marc Lore was asked what his role in the whole working process is.
 Here is what he answered: “Recently I brought my daughter to the office and she said that all that I do the entire day is doing nothing – just talking to people.”
 Isn’t it important to inspire and motivate your employees to do something bigger than just selling goods?